olivernyc/s3-logs/README.md

 ## Testing

 Navigate to the `lambda` directory and run `yarn test`.
-This will send a mock S3 event to the lambda function and verify a successful response from Twilio.
+This will send a mock S3 event to the Lambda function and verify a successful response from Twilio.
+Integration testing is currently done manually, by uploading a .log file to the bucket in the AWS console.

 ## Deployment / Automation